emilioece/mlex/torch/notes.md

 ## Note
-	-pytorch domain libraries has a number o fpreloaded dataset that subclass inside ** torch.utils.data.Dataset ** and implement functions specific to particular data.
+	-pytorch domain libraries has a number of preloaded dataset that subclass inside ** torch.utils.data.Dataset ** and implement functions specific to particular data.
 	- Used to prototype and benchmark model
 		- https://pytorch.org/vision/stable/datasets.html